neomutt/samples/README.md

 ### use cases

-In the use cases folder a use cases for different scenarios.
+In the use cases folder are config files for use cases of different scenarios.

 ### snippets